KrisKusano/datapackage/README.md

 ## Limitations
 * In-line data, that is contained in the `datapackage.json` file, is not supported.
 It is not clear if this is even allowed per the standard:
 > All data files MUST be in CSV format
 * The field (column) attribute types `date` and `datetime` are converted to a MATLAB numerical date format using the built-in `datenum` function convert a number string.
 The call to `datenum` has no format string specified, so it seems like it is quite likely to give up.
 In this case, the function keeps the date as a string.
+* Quote characters in CSV files other than the double quote (") are not supported.
+This is because the underlying MATLAB function (`textscan`) has no facility for this.

 ## Testing
+### Unit Tests
 Unit tests are contained in the file `./tests/datapackagetest.m`.
 The unit tests use MATLAB's built-in [unit test framework](http://www.mathworks.com/help/matlab/matlab-unit-test-framework.html).